Computer repair scams to avoid.

 Would you go online for a contractor then tell them the front door to your home is open and to just come in and fix your problems without ever meeting them face to face?

-While this type of “service” is pretty new I have already had new customers tell me that once they get your money and can’t fix something they just blow you off and tell you to call the builder of your computer or Microsoft.
+While this type of “service” is common today, I have already had new customers tell me that once they get your money and can’t fix something they just blow you off and tell you to call the builder of your computer or Microsoft.
+So you take the risk of wasting both your time and money for a repair that still may not work.

 Always play it safe and meet the person that your going to trust with your equipment and personal data.